Alfresco/docs-alfresco/search-enterprise/latest/upgrade/index.md

 ## Install Elasticsearch connector

-Install the Elasticsearch connector.
-The connector can be installed using JAR files, Docker compose, or Helm, for more see [Install]({% link search-enterprise/latest/install/index.md %})
+The Elasticsearch connector can be installed using JAR files, Docker compose, or Helm, for more see [Install]({% link search-enterprise/latest/install/index.md %})

 Once everything is up and running, use the Elasticsearch connector Re-indexing application to populate the Elasticsearch index.
-This operation may take a while, depending on the number of documents in your Repository and on the indexing options selected (metadata, content and path).
+This operation may take a while, depending on the number of documents in your repository and on the indexing options selected (metadata, content and path).
 While the re-indexing process is progressing, the documents will gradually be available for searching.

-When the Re-indexing application has finished, the new and updated documents will be uploaded to the Elasticsearch index by the Elasticsearch Connector service using ActiveMQ messages.
+When the Re-indexing application has finished, the new and updated documents will be uploaded to the Elasticsearch index by the Elasticsearch connector service using ActiveMQ messages.

 ## Replicate an existing Content Services 7.1 deployment

 Your current Content Services stack can continue to run while you are indexing the repository to Elasticsearch.
-This means you can use the service until the process completes.
+This means you can continue to use the 'old' service until the process completes.
 It's recommended you create a read replica of the database so the indexing process won't affect service performance.

 ![replicated-environment]({% link search-enterprise/images/elasticsearch-upgrading-1.png %})

-1. Create a Read Only Replica for your database.
+1. Create a read-only Replica for your database.

-2. Configure Alfresco Repository Search Subsystem to use `elasticsearch` and switch database configuration to the read-only Replica database.
+2. Configure Alfresco Repository Search Subsystem to use `elasticsearch` and switch database configuration to the read-only replica database.

 3. Install Elasticsearch server.